 - Sample rates: 44.1/48/88.2/96 kHz

-- Four MADI I/O ports; may be individually specified as optical SC (singlemode or multimode), coaxial (BNC) or empty SFP carrier.
+- Four MADI I/O ports; may be individually specified as optical SC (singlemode or multimode), coaxial (BNC) or empty SFP carrier

 - Two Gigabit Ethernet ports

-- Remote control from browser interface
+- Remote control through HTML5 browser interface with scalable GUI

 - Word clock input and output